 4. Fitness Gift Certificates

 With so many people out there wanting to get in shape and reduce stress, what better way to love and support them than with a gift certificate to a local gym, YMCA, recreation center, or, of course, yoga or dance studio?

 The great thing about this gift is that it truly enhances your loved one’s health and life and it generates no waste.
 Consider supporting your local economy by choosing an independent, locally-owned business rather than a chain, if at all possible.

 5. Culture and Learning Gift Certificates

-These gifts are win-wins, enriching the lives of your loved one while supporting local community culture.
+These gifts are win-wins, enriching the lives of your loved ones while supporting local community culture.

 6. Indoor Home Gardening Kits